Arif Satar’s background is layered with experiences of migrancy and border-crossing.

 Island of Mozambique, Mozambique

 Acknowledgements & Funders

-'The Race' is a collaborative, multidisciplinary installation with my partner and artist Audrey Fernandes Satar.
-This work has been made possible with the support of the Western Australian Government through the Department of Local Government, Sport and Cultural Industries.
+This project has been made possible with the support of the Western Australian Government through the Department of Local Government, Sport and Cultural Industries.

 Fremantle Arts Centre